Glimmer works in 4 sectors to bring comprehensive change to a village.

 Health centers include inpatient and outpatient buildings, a pharmacy, waste disposal equipment, furnishings and lab equipment.
 Fully staffed with doctors, midwives, and medical technicians, a health center typically serves five villages with a combined population of around 25,000.
 It provides these communities with access to complete medical care, including surgery.
 The cost of a health center often exceeds $100,000.

 Veterinary projects benefit thousands of rural families and are an integral part of the livelihood for many Ethiopian families.
 With 80% of the Ethiopian labor force working in agriculture, the wellbeing of animals is vital for survival.
 All veterinary clinics are staffed by trained veterinarians and are stocked with the medicines needed to treat many animal diseases.
 The cost to construct a veterinary clinic averages about $30,000.

 Latrines are crucial at health projects.
 In a place where the need to reduce the spread of germs and increase sanitation is paramount, Glimmer believes latrines are a top priority.
 We never construct a health facility without also providing new latrines for both males and females.

 Micro-finance Loans are small ($100-$300) loans provided to men and women to help start or expand a small business.
 This small seed capital allows a budding entrepreneur to purchase a sewing machine, buy bulk materials for resale, or open a stall in a market, creating a revenue stream with which to repay the loan and accrue savings.
-Repayment rates typically exceed 98%, and funds are re-lent back into the community thereby creating continuous opportunities for growth.
+Repayment rates are typically close to 98%, and funds are re-lent back into the community thereby creating continuous opportunities for growth.
 A micro-loan can completely change a family’s life.